Get in the know & join my community!JOIN HERE!

 You may not be leading a team but you ARE a leader (or as I like to say) the Director of your life!
 Our world needs leaders who know how to lead themselves before they can effectively show us they can lead others.
 That calls for self-awareness first and foremost.
 Research by Tasha Eurich says that 95% of people think they’re self-aware when in fact, 10-15% actually are.

 What does that mean?
-It means we have room to dive deeper and really understand our individual strengths and weaknesses and better understand how they work for us and where we can afford to develop further.
+It means we have room to dive deeper and understand our individual strengths and weaknesses so we can develop a greater understanding of how they work for us and where we can afford to develop further.

 Most people think IQ (Intelligence Quotient) takes the cake and emotions have no place in business.
 That couldn’t be further from the truth.
 Ongoing research shows how emotional intelligence plays a significant role in the success of leaders.
 Yesterday, today and tomorrow.

 Not to mention, living a healthy life includes being able to tap into a full range of emotions and learning how to manage them so they work FOR you.

 Learning the value of my emotions as I navigated through my career is something that no leader was able to teach me.
 Had I known of a tool like the EQ-i 2.0 assessment, it would have been the gift that could have saved me from learning some hard lessons 15 years ago!